AngleProtocol/angle-strategies-old/README.md

-# strategies
+# angle-strategies

+Angle Strategies Repository.
-Yield aggregator repository - Angle implements strategies provide the best yields on ETH mainnet to LP

-Strategies implemented on Angle Protocol
+Like yield aggregators, Angle implements yield strategies to provide the best yields to its LPs, and to get revenue for veANGLE holders.
+This repo contains the strategies implemented on the Angle Protocol.

 ## Documentation

 Documentation to understand Angle Protocol's strategies is available [here](https://docs.angle.money/angle-core-module/lending).

 Developers documentation to understand the smart contract architecture is available [here](https://developers.angle.money/core-module-contracts/smart-contracts-docs/adapters).

+## audit

+Angle smart contracts have been audited by [Chainsecurity](https://docs.angle.money/resources/audits#chainsecurity-july-october-2021) and [Sigma Prime](https://docs.angle.money/resources/audits#sigma-prime-july-october-2021).
+The audit reports can be found in this page of our docs.

+Some strategies in this repo have not been audited, but were forked from other protocols like Yearn.

 ## Setup